Antenor100/kedh/README.md

 4. Select the correct device path (e.g., `/dev/input/eventX`)

 5. When running `./kedh -c`, choose the device path you identified

 &nbsp;
+## Setting KEDH to init on Linux Mint Startup
+1. Open the "Startup Applications" tool in Linux Mint.
+2. Click "Add" to create a new startup entry.
+3. In the "Name" field, enter "KEDH".
+4. In the "Command" field, enter the full path to the KEDH executable (e.g., `/path/to/kedh/build/kedh`).
+5. In the "Comment" field, you can enter a description (optional).
+6. Put 5s in the "Delay" field to ensure the program starts after the system is ready.
+7. Click "Add" to save the entry.
+8. Restart your computer to test if KEDH starts automatically.

+&nbsp;
 ## Notes